tyler-j-dao/awesome-ai-coding-tools/readme.md

 - **[Butterfish](https://butterfi.sh)**: AI tool for enhancing shell productivity with natural language.
 - **[TmuxAI](https://tmuxai.dev/)**: AI assistant for automating and optimizing tmux workflows.
 - **[Warp](https://www.warp.dev/)**: AI-enhanced terminal with smart command suggestions and workflows.
+- **[Codename Goose](https://github.com/block/goose)**: codename goose is a desktop and CLI tool that automates your tasks using large language models (LLMs) and extensions.

 ---